Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Problem description and model formulation

+Unlike the simulations that will be presented in the upcoming sections as part of the parameter sweep, gravity is retained in these comparison simulations to match the experimental conditions (see section~\ref{subsec:solver}).
+A second set of experiments at a higher wind velocity (approximately $13$ m/s, $\We_0 \approx 32$) is presented in appendix~\ref{app:expsimcomp_we32}.

-Figure \ref{fig:expsimcomp} compares snapshots from these experiments with the corresponding renders from the current numerical simulations.
-A quantitative comparison of the drop's streamwise and transverse axis lengths is also provided.
-For both Weber numbers, an acceptable agreement between the experiments and the simulations is observed during the initial deformation phase, up to the formation of a pancake ($t^* \approx 1.2$).
+Figure \ref{fig:expsimcomp_we11} compares snapshots from these experiments with the corresponding renders from the current numerical simulations, along with a quantitative comparison of the drop's streamwise and transverse axis lengths.
+For both the prolate and oblate initial shapes, an acceptable agreement between the experiments and the simulations is observed during the initial deformation phase, up to the formation of a pancake ($t^* \approx 0.8$).
 The orientation of the pancake and the subsequent inflation is correctly predicted by the simulations, as can be seen from the similar positive slope of the streamwise lengths achieved by the simulations and the experiment.
-Beyond this point, as the drop begins to form a bag ($\We=11$) or eject sheets from its periphery ($\We=32$), the inherently three-dimensional dynamics cause the simulation results to diverge from the experimental data, as expected.
+For the prolate case, the axisymmetric and full 3D simulations remain in close agreement throughout this phase (panels a and d), justifying the use of axisymmetric simulations for the parametric study.
+Both the true-shape axisymmetric and the ellipsoidal 3D simulations reproduce the flattening of the upstream pole and the rounder downstream pole that develop during the early deformation ($t^* \approx 0.2$).
+At later times ($t^* \approx 0.6$), the axisymmetric simulation develops a spurious flattening of the downstream pole, an artefact of the axisymmetric constraint, which cannot resolve the asymmetry of the turbulent wake.
+A similar observation was made by \cite{lingDetailedNumericalInvestigation2023}, who compared axisymmetric and 3D simulations directly at comparable Weber numbers and found that the two match very well up to $t^* \approx 0.5$ and remain in reasonable agreement up to $t^* \approx 0.8$.
+They noted that the axisymmetric constraint produced an elevated pressure at the downstream pole that flattens it and pushes it upstream.
+Overall, the axisymmetric simulation captures the deformation pathway from the initial shape to the pancake, including the asymmetry between the upstream and downstream halves of the pancake, and the rate of flattening $\dot{L}_z$ is reproduced well up to $t^* \approx 0.8$.